FireScroll/FireScroll/README.md

 ## Recommended Redpanda/Kafka Settings

 Make sure that the `group_max_session_timeout_ms` and `group_min_session_timeout_ms` range in Redpanda (Kafka uses `.` instead of `_`) allows for your `KAFKA_SESSION_MS` env var value (default `60000`).
 Redpanda uses a `30000` max so it will need to be adjusted.

+### Note on Upstash

+Upstash does not expose access to their admin API, and therefore FireScroll cannot be used with Upstash.
+The Kafka admin API is required so that we can discover partition mappings, and without access we cannot know what partitions the current node is mapped to.